Table of Contents

 In addition, essential updates regarding the convocation ceremonies, results, and examination timeline are also published in this newsletter.
 This newsletter gets published on the university’s official website, and whoever has access to it can view it and read it.

 Moreover, when organizations and companies publish newsletters, they mail them electronically to their customers and clients who have subscribed to them.
-Newsletters are more focused on formal ways of informing the customers about the different announcements or updates relevant to the topic of interest and even providing recommendations regarding a particular product or service.
+Newsletters inform customers about announcements and updates.
+They also provide recommendations on products or services.

 Major Differences between a Newsletters and a Blog